tnichols217/notes/CSDS 391/W/W1_tln32.md

 # 3

 Simple reflex agents make the same decision given the same state every time.
-In a world of $S$ states and and $A$ actions in each case, there are $A^S$ identifiable simple reflex agents
+In a world of $S$ states and and $A$ actions in each case, there are $A^S$ identifiable simple reflex agents as each one will differ on at least one action given a state.

+# 4